 In order to judge DiZer results validity, we run the same evaluation for a baseline method.
-The baseline method performs sentential segmentation and detects only ELABORATION relations (given that the ELABORATION relation is usually the most generic and frequent one in texts), with the first segment being the nucleus.
+The baseline method performs sentential segmentation and detects only ELABORATION relations, with the first segment being the nucleus.

 Table 1 presents the resulting recall (R) and precision (P) average numbers for the baseline method and for DiZer analyses with clausal and sentential segmentation for scientific texts.
 Table 2 presents the numbers for the news texts.
 F-measure (F), which is a combination of recall and precision, is also showed.
 It is a unique measure of how good a system is.